fedidat/AdventOfCode2021/README.md

 ## Day 16

 This was so tedious!
 Not sure Python helped this time.
 I regret not doing this with Java.
+## Day 17

+Lots of thinking this time.